kubevious/kubevious/ARCHITECTURE.md

 The [full list of all artifacts](ARTIFACTS.md) for all repos and their build statuses.

 ## Local Setup and Development
-Refer to READMEs for corresponding repos for instructions.
+Refer to documentation to set up the [Development Environment](DEVELOPMENT.md).